Newborns sleep a lot. So how is that as a new parent, we barely get any?

 - have baby sleep in a cot next to your bed, but not in the bed with you

 This one can be especially difficult to avoid, since it’s all to easy to fall asleep while feeding your baby in bed.
-On the other hand, some parents are keen to bedshare.
-If this is the case, there are steps you can take to minimize the risks when co-sleeping.
+In addition, many parents chose to sleep with their newborn and so there are now a few guidelines on minimizing the risk of bedsharing/co-sleeping.

 For further safe sleep advice, check out this article.